 Ombudsman Reauthorization Act of 2001.
 Reauthorizes the Office of the Ombudsman for 10 years and authorizes associate ombudsmen in each EPA region.
 Provides investigative powers, and authorizes ombudsman to request Inspector General to subpoena persons and evidence.
-Introduced March 23, 2001; referred to Committee on Environment and Public Works.
+Introduced March 23, 2001; reported, amended, from Committee on Environment and Public Works (S.Rept.
+107-320) October 17, 2002; passed Senate, amended, November 20, 2002; referred to House Committee on Energy and Commerce, November 22, 2002.